NatalliaBurakevich/newrepos/tutorials/folder/tests/code-blocks.md

 Alternatively, you can use 3 backtick quote marks before and after the block, like this:

 ```
-This is a code block
+This is a code block gggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggg
 ```

 To add syntax highlighting to a code block, add the name of the language immediately